The answer is Yes, and I will explain this.

 Let’s take a look at the three remaining judgments with the order described in

-the Bible that are for the righteous and the unrighteous.
+the Bible that is for the righteous and the unrighteous.
 The righteous are the

-Saints; those have been saved by accepting Jesus as their Savior.
+Saints; have been saved by accepting Jesus as their Savior.
 The

 unrighteous are those that don’t know Jesus as their Lord and Savior.